2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 1. Broken Coolant Pumps

-Natural-aspirated six-cylinder engines, designated as N52, are robust and reliable but have a weak spot.
-These engines use an electric coolant pump instead of a belt-driven one to increase efficiency and improve fuel efficiency.
+Natural-aspirated six-cylinder engines, designated as N52, are robust and reliable but have a weakness.
+They use an electric coolant pump instead of a belt-driven one to increase and improve fuel efficiency.

 This assembly is so sophisticated that it can fail and stop working without warning, causing the vehicle to overheat.
-Replacing the pump is not a difficult job, and it is best to only use an OEM one, despite its higher price.
+Replacing the pump is not difficult, but it is best to only use an OEM one despite its higher price.

 2. High-pressure Fuel Pump Issues